 How to winterize a boat in the Midwest

 To help prepare for the Michigan Winters, here are some helpful tips!
-You should always treat each section of your boat individually.
+It would help if you always treated each section of your boat individually.
 Perhaps use a checklist or planner to remember all areas of the boat.
 Furthermore, focus on the following; inboard engine, outboard engine, stern drive, fuel holds, bilges, freshwater systems, head, interior, as well as in and out of water storage.

 - Next to observe is the outboard engine.
 Firstly, the engine should be flushed with fresh water.
 Once the water is drained from the engine, disconnect the fuel hose and let it run until it stops completely.

-- Clean the stern drive by removing barnacles and debris, buff out any scratches from the paint.
+- Clean the stern drive by removing barnacles and debris, and buffing out any scratches from the paint.
 And to prevent future issues, check for leaking seals.

 - Thoroughly clean the bilges with warm to hot water, soap, and a brush.